-While it is acknowledged that there are objectives stated within the following section, all subdivision and development proposals will be considered against the provisions in Section 5.9 of the District Plan.
+While it is acknowledged that there are objectives stated within the following section, all subdivision and development proposals will be considered against the provisions in performance outcomes of Section 5.9 of the District Plan.
 The objectives stated within the MPDC Development Manual provide additional guidelines.